-In your senior year, you will work with your CELS adviser to create a personalized career action plan.
-CELS will provide you with job-search assistance, facilitate networking with alumni and corporate recruiters, and advise on graduate and professional school applications.
+Job search and graduate school application assistance in your senior year.
+As you prepare to graduate, you will work with your career adviser on a personalized action plan to launch your career.
+Our advisers provide job-search assistance, facilitate networking with alumni, guide you through on and off-campus recruiting opportunities, and advise you on fellowship opportunities, graduate and professional school applications.